Quantum homogenization in non-Markovian collisional model: Non-Markovian Homogenization with different kind of interaction

 with,

 Also we have,

 with,

-Explicit expressions of the components of the vectors $\Vec{l}_{n}^{(2)}$ and $\Vec{l}_{n}^{(0)}$ are given in the Appendix A. Now, to show that the homogenization occurs for this process, we have to demonstrate that in the asymptotic limit, each vector on the left side of the above recurrence relations must converge to $\vec{l}$.
-To prove this statement again ratio test like Markovian scenario is not an ideal choice as we have to assume one or three vectors' convergence.
-Instead, like in the last two sections we proceed through two steps.
-First step is to show for all initial system states and a particular ancilla state homogenization occurs and then in the second step, we generalize it to arbitrary ancilla states. \\\\ Before proceeding, we note an important observation.
+Explicit expressions of the components of the vectors $\Vec{l}_{n}^{~(2)}$ and $\Vec{l}_{n}^{~(0)}$ are given in the \ref{appenA}.
+Now, to show that the homogenization occurs for this process, we have to demonstrate that in the asymptotic limit, each vector on the left side of the above recurrence relations must converge to $\vec{l}$.
+To prove this statement, once again ratio test like Markovian scenario is not an ideal choice as we have to assume one or three vectors' convergence.
+Instead, like in the last two sections, we proceed through two steps.
+First step is to show for all initial system states and a particular ancilla state homogenization occurs and then in the second step, we generalize it to arbitrary ancilla states. \\

+Before proceeding, we note an important observation.
 For this new type of ancilla-ancilla interaction P-$S_{\theta,\phi}$ of Eq. (\ref{stheta}), the conditions for homogenization Eq. (\ref{condition}) are not satisfied for all states $\rho$ (here the two states should be regarded as the states of two ancillas) unlike the PSWAP operation.
 If we take the states $\ket{0}$ and $\ket{1}$ (eigenstates of $\sigma_z$) to be the computational basis as before, only those states, which are diagonal with respect to this basis will satisfy the conditions of Eq. (\ref{condition}).
 Therefore, it is necessary that we have to take the initial ancilla state to be diagonal in this computational basis for homogenization to occur.
 So, in our subsequent proofs, we always take the initial ancilla states to be diagonal in the eigenbasis of $\sigma_z$.
 Now to show the homogenization, we proceed in two steps as mentioned.